antimof/UxPlay/README.txt

 -   **GPU Support for Raspberry Pi**

-    Raspberry Pi (RPi) computers can run UxPlay with software decoding of h264 video (options `uxplay -rpi -avdec`) but this usually has unacceptable latency, and hardware-accelerated decoding by the Pi's built-in Broadcom GPU should be used.
+    Raspberry Pi (RPi) computers can run UxPlay with software decoding of h264 video (by adding `-avdec` to the uxplay options) but this usually has unacceptable latency, and hardware-accelerated decoding by the Pi's built-in Broadcom GPU should be used.
 RPi OS (Bullseye) has abandoned the omx (OpenMAX) driver used till now for this by [RPiPlay](http://github.com/FD-/RPiPlay), in favor of v4l2
     (Video4Linux2).
 The GStreamer Video4Linux2 plugin only works with UxPlay since GStreamer-1.21.0.0 on the development branch, but a